Make a Submission

 IJGA will publish several types of content in each quarterly issue.
 Each issue has a theme that is timely and relevant to our community.
 The IJGA editor typically announces the theme for each issue in a call for submissions and solicits articles from INTOSAI members and the auditing community to support the development of each theme.
 Content submitted for the quarterly issues in the following categories should reflect and support IJGA’s mission and goals articulated above.

-Our Q4 2024 issue will focus on how SAIs audit public programs and funds as they apply to climate change impacts, risks, and resilience.
-We are seeking pragmatic articles with applicable information, best practices, case study examples of real audits, and methodologies utilized to identify, audit, and improve resiliency in the face of climate change impacts.
+Our Q2 2025 issue will focus on how SAIs audit public programs and funds as they apply to public infrastructure, its resilience, and innovation.
+Technical articles for this issue will provide applicable information, best practices, case study examples of real audits, and methodologies utilized to audit public infrastructure projects and initiatives, such as transportation (roads, highways, bridges, railways, airports, public transit systems etc.); water; waste; energy, communication and telecommunication.

-For both issues: Technical articles must follow the submission guidelines below, and have practical information that others in the public sector auditing community could learn from or apply in their own practices.
-Theoretical articles have a low likelihood of being accepted.
-Late submissions will not be accepted.
+We are seeking pragmatic articles with applicable information, best practices, case study examples of real audits, and methodologies utilized as relevant to the themes.
+Technical articles must follow the submission guidelines below, and have practical information that others in the public sector auditing community could learn from or apply in their own practices.
+Theoretical articles are unlikely to be published.

 Quarterly Issues